-The next Parish Council meeting will be held on 7.30pm on Monday 10th July 2017 in Ashbury Village Hall.
+The next Parish Council meeting will be an Extraordinary Meeting of Ashbury Parish Council to beheld at 7.30pm on Monday 9th October 2017 in Ashbury Village Hall.
 All are welcome.
+Please see the Agenda.

 Constituency MP: Ed Vaizey MP

 District: Vale of White Horse District Council

 13 November 2017

 8 January 2018